A-K-M16/Pong/README.md

 # Pong

-This is a simple Pong game made with javascript.
+This is a table tennis-themed arcade video game for two players.
-My first javascript mini-project.
-Still under work
+It use HTML5 Canvas element and JavaScript to build the app which runs locally on the desktop.